Let us open with prayer.

 To my surprise the bowl felt soft, like putty, so I pinched it with a thumb and forefinger.
 After the bowl folded over, it stiffened, and within a few seconds it became as hard as steel.
 The spoon felt cold to the touch, the bent portion was shiny smooth, and there were no signs of metal fatigue.
 I still have that spoon sitting on my shelf; it mocks me every time I glance at it, and it reminds me about a peculiar experience that I might otherwise have suppressed.

 Now these stories can be multiplied a hundredfold.
 There is abundant testimony that these things happen.
-They happen very occasionally, and very unpredictably.
-But they do happen.
+They do not happen often, and they do not happen predictably.
+But it seems they do happen.
 There is no known physical mechanism by which they could happen, and all the evidence points to their happening as a direct influence of mind over matter.

 Why have I told you of those incidents?
 What possible relevance could they have to the miracles of Christ?
 Surely those incidents are trivial, and have no significance in God’s plan, and are not to be compared to the great signs of love and mercy performed to the glory of God by his only Son?
 That is true, but let me explain to you why they nevertheless have great relevance to our topic this evening.
 It is the thesis of modernism that these things do not happen: that the physical world always operates through physical laws of the type familiar to present‐day scientists, and that mind has no effect whatsoever on the physical world.
 Modernist Christianity relies totally on that thesis when it asserts that miracles are vanishingly unlikely and that the miracle stories of the New Testament cannot therefore be taken at face value.
 But if in fact mind can have an effect on the physical world – and spoon‐bending incidents such as I have related suggest that it can – then the whole of the modernist objection to miracles collapses.
 The mind has enormous powers, and modern physical science doesn’t know the first thing about them.